mehdihasan/ai-playground/ml/README.md

    2. Validation Data
    3. Test Data
 4. Model Training: fitting a model to the data.
    1. Feature Selection: process of evaluating how a particular attribute or feature contributes to the predictiveness of a model.
+PCA - Principle Component Analysis.
    2. Underfitting, Overfitting, and Regularization
 5. Model Evulation
    1. Individual evaluation metrics: Accuracy, Precision, Recall, F1 Score